 That way, digital commerce fraud, also known as payment fraud, is primarily a criminal deception for financial or personal gain.

-Research shows that the more eCommerce transactions grow, the more online shoplifters and cybercriminals devise strategies to scam business owners. eCommerce merchants presently deal with ~206,000 attacks on their stores.
+Research shows that the more eCommerce transactions grow, the more online shoplifters and cybercriminals devise wide range of strategies to scam business owners. eCommerce merchants presently deal with ~206,000 attacks on their stores.

 One research claims that merchant losses to online payment fraud could hit $206 billion cumulatively by 2025.